fidelsurtida/snake/README.md

 - April 23, 2024
   - Added Results Panel in the Game Over Screen with new font and icons.
   - Implemented Quit Button to go back to main menu screen and reset values.
+- April 24, 2024
+  - Added a snake dead sprite on the head part.

 <br>
 <b>This project is currently under development.</b>